-LOXO-195 is a next-generation, selective TRK inhibitor capable of addressing potential mechanisms of acquired resistance that may emerge in patients receiving larotrectinib (LOXO-101) or multikinase inhibitors with anti-TRK activity.
+LOXO-195 is an investigational, next-generation, selective TRK inhibitor capable of addressing potential mechanisms of acquired resistance that may emerge in patients receiving larotrectinib (LOXO-101) or multikinase inhibitors with anti-TRK activity.

 Acquired resistance to targeted therapies has proven to be an important component of long-term cancer care and targeted therapy drug development.
 LOXO-195 was developed in anticipation of potential resistance to larotrectinib (LOXO-101), and in light of recent published literature regarding emerging mechanisms of resistance to TRK inhibition.
 With the LOXO-195 program, Loxo Oncology has an opportunity to clinically extend the duration of disease control for patients with TRK-driven cancers.

 LOXO-195 is currently being evaluated in a Phase 1/2 trial.
 For more information about the LOXO-195 clinical trial, please refer to clinicaltrials.gov.
 Interested patients and physicians can contact the Loxo Oncology TRK Physician and Patient Clinical Trial Hotline for more information about the LOXO-195 clinical trial at 1-855-NTRK-123 or email email@example.com.

-In July 2017, we initiated a multi-center Phase 1/2 trial in patients with TRK fusion cancers who have progressed while receiving another TRK inhibitor or are intolerant to another TRK inhibitor.
+In July 2017, we initiated a multi-center, open-label Phase 1/2 trial in patients with TRK fusion cancers who have progressed while receiving another TRK inhibitor or are intolerant to another TRK inhibitor.

 For additional information about the LOXO-195 clinical trial, please refer to www.clinicaltrials.gov.
 Interested patients and physicians can contact the Loxo Oncology Physician and Patient Clinical Trial Hotline at 1-855-NTRK-123.